Mask Arts Company

 Kennard covers possible connections that lead up to the Commedia dell'Arte and the relationship with the scenario and elements of Greek plays.
 He does not shy away from the scatological elements of the Commedia dell'Arte; even covering wild very early Commedia dell'Arte performance before Royalty where the performers were not wearing much.

 It is the way in which he presents the facts of the Commedia, with the very accurate character descriptions, scenario, companies, individuals and history, that makes this book a must have.
 The last chapter covers Marionettes, which is where you will find the closest thing to Commedia dell'Arte today in Italy.
-This is an excellent book for theatre teachers, directors and Commedia dell'Arte actors.
+This is an excellent book for theater teachers, directors and Commedia dell'Arte actors.
+Kennard also has several other excellent books on theater.

 Lazzi